 This Plan is a health maintenance organization (HMO).
 OPM requires that FEHB plans be accredited to validate that plan operations and/or care management meet nationally recognized standards.
-Baylor Scott and White Health Plan holds the following accreditation: National Committee for Quality Assurance (NCQA).
-To learn more about this plan's accreditation, please visit the following website: www.ncqa.org.
+Baylor Scott To learn more about this plan's accreditation, please visit the following website: www.ncqa.org.